Vigneshwari-08/Project-3-EKS-Terraform/README.md

 The app pipeline builds the image from this repo, pushes it to Docker Hub, and deploys it to the EKS cluster created by Terraform.

+For a step-by-step builder guide with architecture and implementation flow, see [BUILD_REFERENCE.md](/Users/vigneshwarik/Desktop/Project3/BUILD_REFERENCE.md).

 ## Project Structure

 ```text